 The Forest of Dean is one of the best locations in the UK to go mountain biking, it has trails for all levels of group and provides a fantastic adventure.
 Adventure River offer both bike hire and guides.

 Otherwise known as Stand Up Paddleboarding (SUP), this is a great way to discover the River Wye whilst mastering a new sport!
-Sesssion usually lasts 2 hours.
+A session at Inspire 2 Adventure usually lasts two hours.

 Puzzlewood is a unique and enchanting place, located in the beautiful and historic Forest of Dean.
 Explore a mile of meandering pathways, with its fantastic tree and rock formations.
 It has an atmosphere quite unlike any other wood you have visited.
 Puzzlewood also has a willow maze, indoor mazes and an out door playground.